-Address: Phone: Is this your W2 Addre ess?
-If no, indicate W2 : address s a rule, resignation can only become apletion and signatures.
+Name: ne: Social Security Number XXX-XX Address: Phone: Is this your W2 Address?
+If no, indicate W2 addre rss Note: Submit to Human Resources immediately upon completion on and signatures.
 Do not hold or retain.
-Late submission can result in a effective once received in the Human Resources Office.
-Once submitted, I resign my position v with Halifax County Schools effective e at the end of the day on List positon(s) resigni .
-(4) eurteen (14) calendar notice is expected.
-Less notice will be included as a e employee and may influence future district employment.
-Notice Licensed Positions : State law stip allowable when acceptable notice pulated at least thirty (30) calendar day notice.
-License revocation is a is not given. st sixty (60) calendar notice is expected.
-Less notice will be included as a e employee and may influence future district employment.
-Indicate reason for res signation.
+Late submission can result in ctive once received in the Human Resources Office.
+Once submitted, the employee cannot resc ind a resignation.
+I resign my position with Halifax County Schools effective at th ne end of the day on List position(s) resigning Classified Positions: At least a fourteen (14) calendar notice is expected.
+Less notice will part of the personnel record of the employee and may influence future district employment.
+Notice ted at least thirty (30) calendar day notice.
+License revocation is not given. cty (60) calendar notice is expected.
+Less notice will be included as a mployee and may influence future district employment.
+Indicate reason for resign nation.
 Check one.
-(The numbers below represent the state code for HR use only).
-Retirement (66 o r 68) Failure to obtain or maintain license (56) Health (Personal or family) (64) Attend school (60) Teach in another state (62) Career change (72) Teach in a NC Charter School (70) Job dissatisfaction (63) Teach in a NC No n-Public/Private School (71) Relocation (61) sition in education (59) Family Responsibility (57) NC system agency (58) (leave transfe Name of district Name/Location - ilitary orders (76) Other (65) against my employer based upon my employment with Halifax County ee will and have read front and back of this document.
-Employee's Signature Date Signed Witness to Signature Date Signed For Human Resources s Use Only Resignation Accepted Retirement Date: : Effective Date of Resignation
+(The numbers below w represent the state code for HR use only).
+Retirement (66 or 6 • Failure to obtain or maintain license (56) Health (Personal or • Attend school (60) Teach in another sta Career change (72) Teach in a NC Chart • • Job dissatisfaction (63) Public/Private School (71) Relocation (61) ion in education (59) Family Responsibility (57) System agency (58) (leave transfers Accept other HCS (75) Name of district , , , , , , Name/Location Moving due to milit ary orders (76) Other (65) Schools.
+I am submittir ast my employer based upon my employment with Halifax County ll and have read the front and back of this document.
+Employee's Signature Date Signed Witness to Signature Date Signed For Human Resources Us se Only Resignation Accepted by : Date: